minio/docs/source/operations/install-deploy-manage/upgrade-minio-tenant.rst

 Upgrade the Tenant using Kustomize
 ----------------------------------

-This procedure upgrades an existing MinIO Tenant using Kustomize.
+The following procedure upgrades the MinIO Operator using Kustomize.
+If you deployed the Tenant using :ref:`Helm <deploy-tenant-helm>`, use the :ref:`minio-upgrade-tenant-helm` procedure instead.

 .. _minio-upgrade-tenant-helm: